gumaerc-testorg/20.109-fall-2007/content/pages/labs/lab_tour.md

 1. How would you make 50 ml of a 1:5 dilution?
 2. Give the volume of stock and the volume of water necessary to make 50 ml of a 0.25 M solution starting with a 2M solution.
-3. A concentrated culture of bacteria has approximately 1 x 108 cells/ml.
+3. A concentrated culture of bacteria has approximately 1 x 10{{< sup "8" >}} cells/ml.
 What is the concentration of bacteria after it has been diluted 1:100?
 What is the concentration of bacteria if a 1:2 dilution was made of the 1:100?

 DONE!